 - Part-time courses must have a minimum average intensity of 50% (i.e. a one-year equivalent course, delivered over two years, or a two-year equivalent course over three or four years) to be eligible for funding

 - Funding for part-time courses, including those with a placement year will be awarded on a pro-rata basis, with 50% of funding in the first two years.

 - A separate loans scheme is expected to be announced for research degrees and PhDs, up to £25,000, so these are not covered by this scheme.

 Payments will be released following receipt of confirmation from BU that you are in study and on track to complete the course within the specified course duration.
 This must be confirmed at the start of each academic year of the course.

-The postgraduate loan will be paid directly to you in three equal instalments per academic year, into a UK bank account, scheduled as follows:
+The postgraduate loan will be paid directly to you in three instalments per academic year.
+You would receive the first payment after your course start date, once we confirm that you have registered.
+Each year's amount will be paid in three instalments of 33%, 33% and 34%.
+The instalments will be paid into a UK bank account, scheduled as follows:

 Payment 1: Course start date as advised by the HE Provider

 Payment 2: 4 months after the course start month (last Wed of month)

 Payment 3: 7 months after the course start month (last Wed of month)